mk2lehe/V0/2nd_X_rail_for_V0.1_mini_AB/README.md

 2nd X MGN7 rail for the mini AB.

 A/B mounts are from my LGX mount design.
+You need to print:
+- X carriage
+- backplate
-You need to print new X carriage, backplate, A/B motor frame and Y end stop mount.
+- A/B motor frame
+- Y end stop mount

 I have two Y endstop location versions, left and right, choose whatever you like, but right makes more sense for most.
 To mount on the right side, same site as stock: